digideskio/boscode-learn/codecademy-tasks.md

 Go to [Codecademy](http://www.codecademy.com/) and sign in.

 Got to Go to INTRODUCTION TO JAVASCRIPT [More on Control Flow in JS](https://www.codecademy.com/courses/javascript-beginner-en-qDwp0/0/1?curriculum_id=506324b3a7dffd00020bf661) and complete tutorials 1- 14.

+Monday's child is fair of face,
+Tuesday's child is full of grace;
+Wednesday's child is full of woe,
+Thursday's child has far to go;
+Friday's child is loving and giving,
+Saturday's child works hard for its living;
+But the child that is born on the Sabbath day
+Is bonny and blithe, and good and gay.

 *The challenge:*